MicrosoftDocs/prose-py-api-docs/prosepy/docs-ref-conceptual/readcsv.md

 produce a dataframe (either `pandas` or `pyspark`).
 This includes the encoding, the delimiter, how many lines to skip at the beginning of the file, etc.

+> [!NOTE]
-The `ReadCsvBuilder` explicitly reads columns as strings to prevent loss of precision during reading the data.
+> The `ReadCsvBuilder` explicitly reads columns as strings to prevent loss of precision during reading the data.
 It is recommended to use `DetectTypesBuilder` to detect and fix the datatypes after reading the file.

 ## Usage